Peavy101/Peavy101/README.md

 # Hello!
 My name is Matthew Hardy 👋

-I am a software development student in the Get Coding program.
+I am a software quality assurance tester and student in the Get Coding program.

 I work in HTML, CSS and Javascript and am a beginner with the Unity game engine and C#.
 Currently learning react and typescript.